Eternal Starter Guide

 Events are special play experiences that are available for a limited time.
 The rules vary from Event to Event, so be sure to review the specific prizing and format that is being offered.
 As of right now, most events have been geared towards experienced players.
 If you are just starting up I worry that you might run into grizzled veterans who will show you no mercy.
 Obviously every Event is different, so it is hard to generalize too much, but I would encourage you to skip events at least until you can reach Diamond or Master.
 You should just spend your gold on Draft.

 “Sealed League” is technically classified as an event, and this is much friendly to novice and intermediate players.
 In case you don’t know, “Sealed” is a limited format where players open packs (8 packs in the case of Eternal) and build decks from the contents.
 In the Eternal Sealed League there are packs added to your Sealed Collection every week so your deck is changing a bit from week-to-week.
 You get prizes based on your placement in the league at the end of the month.
 Even if you miss the first week to enter the league, you can get in later and still receive all the packs you are entitled to.
 Sealed League is not great for those who are brand new since it is a large initial investment and you only see any prizes at the end of the month.
-If you are a little more experienced, or you like sealed deck, and have the gold/gems to invest, it is a decent place to invest.
+If you are a little more experienced, or you like sealed deck, and have the gold/gems to spare, it is a decent place to invest.

 WHY DOESN’T [XYZ] WORK LIKE MAGIC/HEARTHSTONE?